 - (i) confirmation of whether, and where, we are processing your personal information;

 - (ii) information about the categories of personal information we are processing, the purposes for which we process your personal information and information as to how we determine applicable retention periods;

 - (iii) information about the categories of recipients with whom we may share your personal information; and

 - (iv) a copy of the personal information we hold about you.

 - (b) Right of portability.
-You have the right, in certain circumstances, to receive a copy of the personal information you have provided to us in a structured, commonly used, machine-readable format that supports re-use, or to request the transfer of your personal data to another person.
+You have the right, in some circumstances, to receive a copy of the personal information you have provided to us in a structured, commonly used, machine-readable format that supports re-use, or to request the transfer of your personal information to another person.

 - (c) Right to rectification.
-You have the right to obtain rectification of any inaccurate or incomplete personal information we hold about you without undue delay.
+You have the right to obtain rectification of any inaccurate or incomplete personal information we hold about you.

 - (d) Right to erasure.
-You have the right, in some circumstances, to require us to erase your personal information without undue delay if the continued processing of that personal information is not justified.
+You have the right, in some circumstances, to require us to erase your personal information if the continued processing of that personal information is not justified.